-If you missed part one or need a recap, it’s here.
+If you missed part one, here’s a link.

 #3 – Editing your manuscript